Bergam0t/community_service_timelines/README.md

 ### Display contacts that have taken part both as part of an ongoing referral period or as ad-hoc contacts with other services

-Grey overlays also give an indicator of the time from referral to first interaction
+Grey overlays also give an indicator of the time from referral to first interaction.

+Contacts that do not form part of an ongoing referral journey - for example, that involve presentation to emergency departments or calls to an emergency helpline - are shown on their own line, with the relevant service name shown at the far right.

 ![image](https://github.com/Bergam0t/community_service_timelines/assets/29951987/afee2fc9-317d-4977-a01f-86947fc28517)